jetannenbaum/st7789py/README.md

-This work is bassed on the work by Russ Hughes
+This work is based on the work by Russ Hughes

 I modified his MicroPython driver for the st7789 to include both a circle and fill_circle method